hmxmilohax/festivalinfobot/README.md

 # Festival Info Bot

-Festival Info is a Discord bot that tracks and reports new songs in the Fortnite Spark Tracks API.
-The bot checks the API every minute for new tracks and can also provide information about daily tracks and perform search queries for specific songs.
+Festival Info is a Discord bot that tracks and reports new songs in Fortnite Festival.
+The bot checks every 15 minutes for new tracks and can also provide information about daily tracks and perform search queries for specific songs.

 ## Features

-- **Real-Time Song Tracking:** The bot checks the Fortnite Spark Tracks API every minute and reports new songs to specified Discord channels.
+- **Real-Time Song Tracking:** The bot checks Fortnite Festival every 15 minutes and reports new songs to specified Discord channels.
 - **Daily Tracks Report:** The bot can generate a list of daily tracks and display them in Discord.
 - **Search Functionality:** The bot allows users to search for songs by title or artist.